It’s the engine of behavior and decision making. Put simply, it explains why we do what we do.

 In increasingly complex and fast-moving environments, organizations are increasingly dependent on those who work for them being agile, collaborative, innovative, and committed.
 Motivation is key for these outcomes, and we believe, within grasp for all organizations.
 We hope you’re motivated to read on.

 Our motivation to go to work is more sophisticated and varied than we think.
 Research shows our motivation to engage in tasks or actions is multifaceted, with many different sources or forms of motivation.
-These different forms of motivation divide into 2 broad categories: Intrinsic Motivation and Extrinsic Motivation.
+These different forms of motivation divide into two broad categories: Intrinsic Motivation and Extrinsic Motivation.
 These broad categories can split further into social, financial, enjoyment, meaning, and identity.

 Whilst many forms of motivation drive employees, consistent patterns in the forms of motivation dominate the workplace, both in the UK and US.
 Our data revealed that employees are most strongly motivated by the need to protect their self-esteem and feel good about themselves in their professional role (Identity Motivation).
 As such, we see that professional roles continue to be an important and highly influential part of identity.